Compro-Prasad/simple-emacs/README.md

 - Press `C-n` to create an unsaved buffer.
 Use `C-s` to save it else it will be lost in the next session.
 - Press `C-o` to open or create a file.
-- Use native `C-x C-f` to do any of the above but using Helm interface.
+- Use native `C-x C-f` to do any of the above but using Ivy interface.

 # Projects